-HSTC 3250.03 Going Wild: Exploring the Animal Nature of Humans
+HSTC 3250.03 Going Wild: Exploring the Animal Nature of Humans years

 The major concentration of this course is the question of how and to what extent evolutionary sciences can explain the brilliance and insanity of the "moral animals" including the current course of the Western civilization.
-We will discuss the evolutionary foundations of romantic(!) love, suicide, sports, diets, and sexual selfidentification.
+We will discuss the evolutionary foundations of romantic(!) love, suicide, sports, diets, and sexual self-identification.

-Instructor: Staff

-Format: Seminar

 Exclusion: HSTC 3615.03 for the 2009/10 and 2010/11 academic

-years

-HSTC 3310.03: Hidden Worlds: Microscopy in Early Modern Europe
+HSTC 3310.03: Hidden Worlds: Microscopy in Early Modern Europe experience raised for Early Modern philosophy, as well as the possible influence of philosophical debates on the acceptance of the new technology.